blocknetdx/api-docs/source/includes/_projects.md

 denominated in various cryptos such as ETH, [aBLOCK](https://docs.blocknet.co/blockchain/ablock/) and/or [aaBLOCK](https://docs.blocknet.co/blockchain/aablock/).
-- The [*expiry_time*](/#response-parameter-notes) for payment of the project is 1 hr after `request_project` is called.
 - Payment to activate a project should be made for the exact amount indicated by one of the *payment_amount* parameters returned by the `request_project` call.
 Partial payment should *not* be sent.
+- The [*expiry_time*](/#response-parameter-notes) for payment to the project is 1 hr after `request_project` is called.
+As soon as `request_project` is called, the project status becomes *pending*.
+The project status then changes according to the following rules.
-- If a project receives a payment which is >= *tier1* amount, but < *tier2* amount, and the payment is received before the *expiry_time* for payment, the project status becomes *active*, the tier is set to *teir1*, and any difference between the amount received and the *tier1* amount is returned, minus gas fees.
+- If a project receives a payment which is >= *tier1* amount, but < *tier2* amount, and the payment is received before the *expiry_time* for payment, the project status becomes *active*, the tier is set to *tier1*, and any difference between the amount received and the *tier1* amount is returned, minus gas fees.
 (Nothing will be returned if gas fees >= amount to be returned.)
-- If a project receives a payment which is >= *tier2* amount, and the payment is received before the *expiry_time* for payment, the project status becomes *active*, the tier is set to *teir2*, and any difference between the amount received and the *tier2* amount is returned, minus gas fees.
+- If a project receives a payment which is >= *tier2* amount, and the payment is received before the *expiry_time* for payment, the project status becomes *active*, the tier is set to *tier2*, and any difference between the amount received and the *tier2* amount is returned, minus gas fees.
 (Nothing will be returned if gas fees >= amount to be returned.)
-- If a project receives no payment, or receives a payment which is < *tier1* amount, and the *expiry_time* for payment arrives, the project is *cancelled* and any amount received prior to cancellation is returned, minus gas fees.
+- If a project receives no payment, or receives a payment which is < *tier1* amount, and the *expiry_time* for payment is reached, the project status changes to *cancelled* and any amount received prior to cancellation is returned, minus gas fees.
 (Nothing will be returned if gas fees >= amount to be returned.)
+- If an *active* project was cancelled by the client via the [Project Cancellation Protocol.](/#cancel-project), the project status changes to *cancelled*.
+- If a project was active, then expired due to the 1 month *expiration* time being reached, or due to no API calls remaining, the project status changes to *inactive*.
-- Once a project has been *cancelled*, any payments made to that project will be returned, minus gas fees.
+- Only payments made to a project whose status is *pending* will be accepted.
+Any payments made to a project whose status is *active*, *inactive* or *cancelled* will be returned, minus gas fees.
 (Nothing will be returned if gas fees are greater than payments made.)
-- If a project was *active*, then became *inactive* due to the project's 1 month *expiration* time being reached, or due to no API calls remaining, any payments made to that project *after* it became *inactive* will be returned, minus gas fees.
-(Nothing will be returned if gas fees >= amount to be returned.)
 - A project cannot be upgrade from *tier1* to *tier2* once it has been activated as a *tier1* project.
 Instead of upgrading, the user should request a new project for *tier2*.